ncsa/charts/README.md

 ```
 $ helm repo add ncsa https://opensource.ncsa.illinois.edu/charts/
-"incubator" has been added to your repositories
+"ncsa" has been added to your repositories
 ```